-We are a reference research center that brings together scientists from the areas of computer science, statistics, political sciences and communications, with the goal of developing interdisciplinary frontier science to address the foundational problems on data.
+We are a reference research center that brings together scientists from the areas of computer science, statistics, political sciences, and communications, with the goal of developing interdisciplinary frontier science to address the foundational problems on data.

 The Millennium Institute Foundational Research on Data (IMFD) is a joint initiative led by the Catholic University of Chile and the University of Chile, with associate researchers from the University Federico Santa María, the University of Concepción, the University of Talca and the Diego Portales University.
 IMFD is funded by the Millennium Science Initiative.
 This research center arises as the natural evolution of the Semantic Web Research Center, which achieved a relevant position in the area.
 Know more of our previous work here.

-The work of the IMFD is led by the principles of independence, transparency and collaboration to do research that benefits society.
-With a rigurous interdisciplinary scientific approach it aims to study data in all its complex dimensions: its heterogeneity of sources and variety of formats; the challenges in storage, safety and privacy, the need for new query languages, the study of information availability and dissemination, the social uses and the impact of digital information, among others.
+The work of the IMFD is led by the principles of independence, transparency, and collaboration to do research that benefits society.
+With a rigorous interdisciplinary scientific approach it aims to study data in all its complex dimensions: its heterogeneity of sources and variety of formats; the challenges in storage, safety and privacy, the need for new query languages, the study of information availability and dissemination, the social uses and the impact of digital information, among others.

-The institute aims at contributing to the comprehension of the digital universe, one that is increasingly reproducing all the phenomena and the profound social changes occuring today.
+The institute aims at contributing to the comprehension of the digital universe, one that is increasingly reproducing all the phenomena and the profound social changes occurring today.
 By doing so, the IMFD expects to design new techniques, able to detect and visualize critical needs as well as emerging social problems.

-The institute firmly believes that research on data can encourage political dynamics oriented towards integrity, to decision-making processes based on intelligence, to the improvement of a public administration at the service of social wellbeing and to strengthen democracy.
+The Institute firmly believes that research on data can encourage political dynamics oriented towards integrity, to decision-making processes based on intelligence, to the improvement of a public administration at the service of social wellbeing and to strengthen democracy.